sinucep/kOS-Computer/Doc/KSP-BASIC.md

 LOCATE 4 8
 PRINT "Far from the edge"
 ```
+Any PRINT call increases the Y-coordinate and resets the X-coordinate to zero.
 ### PRINT
 Wrapping of the Kerboscript print.
 It has his own cursor location system (indipendent from kOSPropMonitor's one).
 You can use colors with command **CO**.